JonnyCheng/jonnycheng.github.io/about.md

 permalink: /about/
 ---

-I'm Jony Cheng, a software engineer in Beijing.
+I'm Jony Cheng,a minimalist & a software engineer in Beijing.
 I’ve been working on the web professionally since 2014.

 Jony's blog is a place where I jot down the ideas I think about outside of work.